FNUT 1512 Food Safety and Sanitation 2 s.h.

-Safe food handling and sanitation practices for students desiring to be employed in the food service industry.
+Safe food handling and sanitation practices for students desiring to be employed in the food service industry as Food Service Managers.
 Upon successfully completing the ServSafe exam, the student will be awarded the ServSafe Certification and the Ohio Department of Health Food Protection Certification.

 FNUT 1551 Normal Nutrition 3 s.h.

 The fundamentals of normal nutrition as they apply to health; nutritional needs during various stages of the life cycle; dietary guides and their application to the selection of adequate diets; problems of nutritional deficiencies and excesses.